OTL Book Club

 Who Can Join?

-The OTL Book Club is open to all University of Guelph faculty members and instructors (including sessionals).
+The OTL Book Club is open to all University of Guelph faculty members and instructors (including teaching assistants and sessionals).

 Time and Location